Knee Pain Physiotherapy & Knee injury Rehabilitation in London with our physiotherapist knee specialist.

 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.

-Our knee physio in London offers treatment at your home if you can’t travel when you are in pain.
+Our knee physio in London offers treatment at your home if can’t walk due to knee pain.
 But we also offer knee rehabilitation at the two Light Centre practices in London, Light Centre Moorgate between Liverpool Street and Monument station EC2 and Light Centre Belgravia in Westminster near Victoria station SW1, as well as at our physiotherapy practice in Clapham between Clapham South and Clapham Common stations SW4, near Battersea.

 Our physiotherapy and osteopathy treatments are covered by most health insurances and are Bupa registered & recognised (BUPA Global and BUPA UK), Axa registered & recognised (AXA International, AXA PPP), Cigna registered & recognised and WPA registered & recognised